globulus/simi/README.md

 * *Case* - denotes a test case method that will be invoked and its success or failure reported.
 * *Mock* - allows for mocking fields that are used in test cases.
 Takes a single parameter, an object whose key/value pairs denote which fields to replace with mocked values.
 Mocked values can be objects, classes, methods, or anything else that matches the signature of the field being mocked.
 Mocking can be used on *both* the test class as well any of its methods - class mocks are executed with every test case (and are valid for Before and After methods), whereas method mocks are only valid for the annotated method (Case, Before or After).

 Each test case is carried out in a separate environment, invoked on a fresh instance of the test class.
-The test class will be instantiated using a *parameterless constructor*, so if you need to perform any initialization, do it in there.
+The test class will be instantiated using a *parameter-less constructor*, so if you need to perform any initialization, do it in there.
 Also, all the invoked methods (mocks, before, after, and cases) are invoked with [environment invocation]((#closure-vs-environment-invocation)), so you may want to use this invocation inside test cases as well in order to make sure mocks will work.

 Tests should generally be used in conjunction with the *Assert* singleton, which provides several methods for asserting conditions, and each raises a descriptive *AssertionException* when failing.